 Directed by Israel Adrián Caetano, Netflix’s ‘Togo’ is a crime thriller movie that follows the titular protagonist, an aged man who works as a car attendant near a supermarket.
 Though homelessness is hard, he manages it through strangers’ kindness and sincerity towards his work.
-Togo befriends Mercedes, a teenage girl who leaves a troubled home environment to live on the streets and help him with the car parking.
+Togo befriends Mercedes, a teenage girl who leaves a troubled home environment to live on the streets, and helps him with the car parking.
 However, their uneventful life is soon disrupted when local traffickers threaten them and their friends to peddle drugs.

 “I’ve lived in Uruguay for a year now and am discovering that there are so many stories to tell.
 The country has many unique qualities and has lately experienced a great influx of immigrants, especially from Venezuela and Cuba, which provokes change, both good and bad,” said Caetano.
 Interestingly, Togo is of African descent, and the director stated his reason for choosing the protagonist from the said community.